karmaniverous/rrstack/README.md

 - Occurrence end times are computed by adding the rule’s duration in the rule’s timezone using Luxon.
 This keeps “spring forward” and “fall back” behavior correct:
   - Example: “2021-03-14 01:30 + 1h” in America/Chicago → 03:30 local (spring forward)
   - Example: “2021-11-07 01:30 + 1h” → 01:30 local (repeated hour on fall back)

+## Version handling

+- toJson writes the current package version via a build-time injected constant (__RRSTACK_VERSION__) so no package.json import is needed at runtime.
+- fromJson accepts a versioned shape (RRStackJson).
+Version-based transforms may be added in the future without changing the public shape.

 ## Common Patterns